 They said goodbye to Brooklyn and moved across the country and for residents of southern California, the Dodgers were now all that and a bag of chips.
 Make that in a bag of chips, as in literally.

 One of the franchise’s first endorsement deals was made with a snack maker.
 Bell Brand made potato chips and corn chips and for four seasons the company gave Dodgers fans an extra reason to buy their snacks.
-The Bell Brand Dodgers baseball card sets are now more than 55 years old but remain popular with fans of the club and those who appreciate vintage regional sets.
+The youngest of the Bell Brand Dodgers baseball card sets is now 60 years old but all of these little gems remain popular with fans of the club and those who simply appreciate vintage regional sets.

 The sets can frustrate collectors of high quality cards, though.
 Even being inside cello wrappers sometimes didn’t stop the grease from the chips as it sometimes left a stain, especially on the edges of the cards.